-The time period (usually the first week of classes) allowing students to add courses or drop registered courses.
+The time period (usually the first week of classes) allowing students to add or drop courses.
 See the academic calendar for specific dates each semester.

 Our wireless network here at UTSA.
 Learn more here.